Article by: Dr. med. Jiri Skarvan, Dr. med. Christiane Brinkmann

 RISKS

-We treat you with experienced surgeons.
+You are treated by experienced surgeons.
 However, no intervention is free from risks or possible complications.
 The common risks are listed here:

 • Impaired healing/re-tear